roualdes/314/_build/bernoulli/proportions.md

 ![](../images/srs.png)

 In proper language, a statistician uses a radom sample to calculate sample statistics which provide estimates of population parameters.
 Relative to the image above, the population is depicted on the left, the sample is depicted on the right, and the arrows indicate we are to take a simple random sample of **individuals** (or **observations**) from the population.
-With these data, we make inferences about the population parameters.
+With these data, we make inferences about the population **parameters**.
 The discipline of statistics studies how to properly use data to make best guesses about the population.
 To be useful, we must carefully interpret these best guesses.

 At the mathematical level, the population is described by a function, and characteristics of the population are parameters that give structure to these functions.
 Data is then theoretically generated from the population's function.
 The data, thus carrying information about this function, are used to estimate the population parameters.
 As the data side is likely to be more tangible, we'll start there.